Images: How Stereotypes Impact Racial Conditioning

 Images is a white man’s reflection about the powerful and debilitating impact of the disparaging imagery that has been historically used to shape the perception of African Americans as dangerous.
-While he realizes that his mistrust of African Americans was formed by racial conditioning since childhood, as an adult his conscience is burdened by the knowledge that he caused others pain when he displayed that conditioning in cross-racial interactions.
 He vows to make a change.

 - Why have disparaging images been used to discredit African Americans throughout the history of the United States?
 How might those images impact a person’s self esteem and his/her ability to gain access to the benefits of society?
 Cite some examples from our history.